|

 Evaluate the suitability of the equivalent strategies by comparing the performance profiles and related reward/risk ratios of each strategy:

-• Relative to the desired changes in the underlying performance profile.
+Relative to each other.
+Relative to the desired changes in the underlying performance profile.
+Relative to the "as is" performance profile.

 Suitable Strategy Selection